 In order to be aware of these things before entering the gym, it’s important to practice mindfulness.

 Mindfulness techniques have been used and cultivated for thousands of years in various philosophical and religious systems.
 Mindfulness can be considered a state, a trait, or a practice.
-We can have a moment of mindfulness (state) but also each have a general ‘set-point’ of mindfulness (trait).
+We can have a moment of mindfulness (state) but also each has a general ‘set-point’ of mindfulness (trait).
 Higher trait-level mindfulness means that we’re more mindful even when we’re not trying to be mindful.
 That’s critically important – part of what we’re learning to do is create a healthy habit of mindfulness.
 Mindfulness is a particular way of paying attention, and mindfulness practices can be applied to any experience: sensations in the body, emotional experience, thoughts, sights or sounds.
 The quality of the attention is MORE IMPORTANT than the object of attention.

 Take a few minutes of mindfulness practice to really tune into how you feel: do a Full Body Scan (read our post on “Progressive Muscle Relaxation” and apply a similar approach).
 There’s no shame in stopping a workout short or not doing it altogether, as long as there is a valid reason for it.
 Do not work through pain; the mentality “No Pain, No Gain” has contributed to more catastrophic career ending/life altering injuries than anything else.